How the Fair Debt Collection Practices Act (FDCPA) Legally Protects Debtors

 The Fair Debt Collection Practices Act (FDCPA) is a federal law that controls the actions of collection agencies toward debtors.
 Many of these rules affect not only the statements that agencies make during the collections process but also the ways in which they interact with the debtor or third parties.
 You should be aware of your rights under the FDCPA so that you can hold a collector accountable for violating them.
-For example, you may be able to file a complaint with the Federal Trade Commission (FTC), sue the collector for damages, or use its violation as a bargaining tool in negotiations.
+For example, you may be able to file a complaint with a government agency.
+The Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB) bring enforcement actions under this law.
+You also may be able to sue the collector for damages or use its violation as a bargaining tool in negotiations.
 (The FDCPA does not apply to creditors but only to collection agencies, although state laws may protect debtors against creditors as well.)

 Communications With the Debtor

 A collector must inform the debtor that they are attempting to collect a debt and that any information that the debtor provides may be used to collect the debt.
 Throughout any interactions that follow, the individual representative of the collection agency must provide their name to the debtor, as well as the name of the agency.
 The collector cannot contact a debtor directly if it knows or should know that they have an attorney, and it cannot contact a debtor at work if it knows that their employer does not allow these calls.
 Moreover, the collector cannot call the debtor very late at night or in another inconvenient manner.